john-science/learncpp/README.md

 ## Environment

-I will nto attempt to make this repo fully general.
+I will not attempt to make this repo fully general.
 For that please see the original website.
 This repo will only relate to my particular dev environment:

 * Compiler: GNU C++
 * Operating System: Linux (Ubuntu 18.04)